Make A Referral

 • Hislop House was dedicated (Mrs. John H. Hislop) and housed 13 boys on the Grove City campus.

-• Argo House, the first Buckeye Ranch Grove Coty campus building, was dedicated (Mrs. J. Richard/Dorothy/Argo) and housed 13 boys.
+• Argo House, the first Buckeye Ranch Grove City campus building, was dedicated Mr. and Mrs. J. Richard and Dorothy Argo and housed 13 boys.

 • Dr. Leslie Bostic was hired as the first Executive Director.